openfl/www.openfl.org/_posts/2015-03-26-lime-2-3-and-openfl-beta-updates.md

 Lime also has Mouse.lock, Mouse.warp and onMouseMoveRelative support, Timer and HTTP server improvements.

-Use the following to upgrade to the latest version:
+Use the following command to update to the latest version:

 ```bash
 lime upgrade openfl